 6. Know How Much You Can Afford to Pay

-Look at your budget and determine, before talking with debt collectors or creditors, how much you can reasonably afford to pay.
+Before talking with debt collectors or creditors, look at your budget and determine how much you can reasonably afford to pay.

 7. Negotiate With Your Creditors, Not Debt Collectors

 Before your account goes to a collection agency, try to negotiate with your creditors.
-It is usually easier and less onerous to work with the company that you have the original debt with.
+Working with the company where you have the original debt is usually more manageable and less demanding.
 You will have late charges, but the impact of your debt going into collections will be worse.

 8. Make Sure You Get it in Writing

-Whenever you establish a repayment agreement, make sure that the collections agency or creditor provides the terms in writing.
-Never leave it in their hands to tell the truth.
+When you establish a repayment agreement, ensure that the collections agency or creditor provides the terms in writing.
+Never leave it in their hands.